How to Buy a Domain Name Owned by Someone Else

 How To Buy A Domain Name That is Taken

 At Name Experts, we deal with buying and selling domain names on a regular basis and have helped many clients buy their ideal domain.
+We help you understand how to buy a domain name and the process to secure your perfect brand.

 Here is the 6-step process we follow when someone is interested in buying a domain name that is owned by someone else:

-1. Evaluate your desired domain name
+1. Evaluate your Internet domain name

 2. Find out who owns the domain